CSCfi/hpc-container-wrapper/README.md

 - `pip-containerize`
  - Wrap new venv installation or edit existing
  - Will by default use currently available python
+ - Option to use uv to manage python and venv
  - Option to also use slim container image  (will then not mount full host)
 - `wrap-container`
  - Generate wrappers for existing container.
 Mainly